beamable/BeamableProduct/cli/cli/Docs/Guides/8_Microservice-Routing.md

 ## Calling Microservice Code From Unity

+> 📘 Use the Unity SDK
+>
+> You should be using the Beamable SDK in your Unity projects that use Standalone Microservices.
+Otherwise, there will be many compile errors as the Beamable SDK is not available.

 Microservices can automatically generate client code for the Unity game engine.
 First, a Unity project needs to be linked to the `.beamable` workspace.
 To do this, use the [project add-unity-project](doc:cli-project-add-unity-project) command.

 ```sh